sseshadr/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image5]

+Here is an example using the `YUV` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(16, 16)` and `cells_per_block=(2, 2)`:

+![alt text][image15]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-As shown above, I tried the entire algorithm on multiple color spaces first and settled on the HSV.
-Intuition says this is probably because the car colors are a little more saturated than the background.
+As shown above, I tried the entire algorithm on multiple color spaces first.
+Intuition says HSV should work.
+This is probably because the car colors are a little more saturated than the background.
 One of the lectures also mentioned this which validates the intuition.
+Even thought this worked for the test images, the test video showed a lot of false positives.
+I then took the project review comments that suggested using YUV or Lab.
+I started with YUV and also increased pixels per cell to speed up the processing while maintaining good accuracy.
 I also watched a project walkthrough that suggested that orientations be set to 9.
 The reason being that the original HoG paper suggests that the performance of the features tapers off after this number.
 I also computed features on all 3 channels of the image to get as many features as possible and not omit any valuable information.
 Finally, I also used color binning features and color histogram features.
 I used `spatial_size=(32,32)` and `histbins=32`.
 I increased these values from 16 in the starter code to again have a longer feature vector.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using `sklearn.SVM.LinearSVC` function.
 This can be found in the 'Train Classifier' cell of  the IPython notebook [vehDetTrack.ipynb](https://github.com/sseshadr/CarND-Vehicle-Detection/blob/master/vehDetTrack.ipynb).
 Note that proper normalization was also applied to all features before training the classifier using `StandardScaler` function.
+To reduce false positives, I played with the `C` parameter.
+I tried the project reviewer suggested values of 0.01 and 0.001 and settled on 0.01 as it provided better results.

 ### Sliding Window Search